 Finnish universities maintain a few northern research stations that conduct scientific studies on the nature and culture of Lapland.
 For example, the Kilpisjärvi Biological Station in Enontekiö and the Kevo Subarctic Research Institute in Utsjoki collect valuable data on the local flora and fauna.
-Their teams are happy to welcome your production to learn more about their work for the better understanding of the Arctic conditions.
+Their teams are happy to welcome your production to learn more about their work for a better understanding of the Arctic conditions.

 5. Try Unusual Winter Activities

-When you think winter activities in Lapland, you most likely picture skiing, snowmobiling, and reindeer and husky sledding.
+When you think of winter activities in Lapland, you most likely picture skiing, snowmobiling, and reindeer and husky sledding.
 But how about trying something less usual for a change, as there is lots of alternative winter fun to be had in Lapland?
-Participate in a lesson of snowga (yoga in the snow), go snow golfing, take the plunge in ice diving, test snow kiting, race the tracks of ice karting, or try something else altogether.
+Participate in a lesson of snowga (yoga in the snow), go snow golfing, take the plunge in ice diving, test snowkiting, race the tracks of ice karting, or try something else altogether.
 The destination organizations of Lapland cities and municipalities generally offer comprehensive lists of the activities available in their areas, so get to exploring!

 6. Discover Your Fortune

 Lapland’s rich history with gold panning makes it a great place to discover the treasures of the earth yourself.
 The region was taken over by several gold rushes in the 19th and 20th centuries, and the tradition of gold panning is still alive and well by the rivers Lemmenjoki and Ivalojoki in Inari.
-The national championships of gold panning are held in Tankavaara in Sodankylä every summer, and the village has hosted the word championships several times.
+The national championships of gold panning are held in Tankavaara in Sodankylä every summer, and the village has hosted the world championships several times.
 There are various gold activities and attractions available in Lapland, from gold museums to trying out panning yourself.
 And note – all the gold you find is yours to keep!

 7. Get Inspired by the Arctic Nature

-The nature of Lapland has been a great source of inspiration for artists for centuries, and continues to be so.
+The nature of Lapland has been a great source of inspiration for artists for centuries and continues to be so.
 A great example of this is Posio, known for its blooming ceramics culture.
-Each year, the municipality welcomes international ceramics artists to experience the Arctic nature and transform it into art.
+Each year, the municipality welcomes international ceramics artists to experience Arctic nature and transform it into art.
 Our tip for you: take your show to the local artists and their guests, learn from them, and head into the wild yourself.
 Make ceramics, carve your own kuksa, paint or draw, do whatever you wish – just let your imagination run free and create.

 8. Take Part in Unique Events